-Climate change & altered weather patterns, their extremities and soaring temperatures around the world are leading us all towards an impending water crisis; everyone concerned is making their contribution to efficient water management.
+Climate change & altered weather patterns, their extremities, and soaring temperatures around the world are leading us all towards an impending water crisis; everyone concerned is making their contribution to efficient water management.
 Deejay in its effort to promote more efficient, low-cost irrigation systems has developed a simple and affordable water management system, “Deejay’s Effective Irrigation System – DEIS”.

 At Deejay Coconut Farm we believe that it not only makes good commercial sense to find more effective ways of using water, but it is also our responsibility to do so.
 Did you know that it takes 3000 liters of water, using the drip system, to produce 1 kg of cane sugar?
 [It takes 6 times more when flood irrigation is used!!!]
-Did you know that about 90% of water used in agriculture is not used by the plants – it seeps away and/or evaporates?
+Did you know that about 90% of the water used in agriculture is not used by the plants – it seeps away and/or evaporates?

-We have produced a hybrid coconut palm that now can produce 1kg of palm sugar [from the sap] consuming just 200 ltrs of water to produce that kilo of sugar.
+We have produced a hybrid coconut palm that now can produce 1kg of palm sugar [from the sap] consuming just 200 liters of water to produce that kilo of sugar.
 This palm also happens to produce more than 5 times the quantity of sugar that sugarcane can produce per acre.
 You read it right – 500% more!